Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Results and Discussion

 Figure \ref{fig:workloads} presents the \gls{nasa-tlx} answers highlighting the users' subjective assessment of the tasks divided by the users' preferred method; $6$, $8$, and $2$ participants preferred the monolithic, \seg, and both methods, respectively.
 Results show a smaller physical demand using the monolithic method (overall $\rm{p-value}=0.01$), which we attribute to its ``in one-go'' demonstration being less physically demanding, as pointed out by users. \quoteUser{03}{monolithic}{ It felt more satisfying getting the robot to perform the complete “choreography” correctly in a single movement. }

 Interestingly, \seg is perceived as the less temporally demanding method (overall $\rm{p-value}=0.03$), which is caused by users investing a significant amount of time correcting the monolithic policy.
-Despite \gls{simple} allowing for local corrections, finding the correct time for starting and stopping the corrective feedback proved to be challenging for non-expert users, who would continue to provide corrections until the task's end, as explicitly pointed out by five users in their comments. \quoteUser{16}{monolithic}{ Potentially, I would have to re-demonstrate everything to the robot if it fails. }
+Despite \gls{simple} allowing for local corrections, finding the correct starting and stopping times for the corrective feedback proved challenging for non-expert users, who would continue to provide corrections until the task's end, as explicitly pointed out by five users in their comments. \quoteUser{16}{monolithic}{ Potentially, I would have to re-demonstrate everything to the robot if it fails. }

-An interesting point is that one could expect a higher mental demand when using \seg, since the users have to think about key-points.
+An interesting point is that one could expect a higher mental demand when using \seg, since users have to think about key-points.
 In fact, $3$ users reported difficulties in deciding when to create a key-point.
 However, results show no significant difference in the mental demand (overall $\rm{p-value}=0.42$).
 Upon further inspection, since \seg follows a natural way of teaching tasks, the expected mental demand overhead was commonly overcome, as pointed out by $5$ users.

 \quoteUser{02}{\seg}{ This task consists of sub-tasks.
 So I think I am more comfortable as a demonstrator to achieve the final goal if I can teach tasks separately.
 Also, I do not need to consider the optimization of the whole task, which reduces the need to think. }